olliebrownlow/ticketing/README.md

 _Follow the [NGINX Ingress Controller installation guide](https://kubernetes.github.io/ingress-nginx/deploy/#provider-specific-steps) before running the following steps:_

-- In your text editor, open the hosts file on your computer (C:\Windows\System32\Drivers\etc\hosts on Windows or /etc/hosts on MacOS/Linux) and add this line to the end: 127.0.0.1 ticketing.dev.
+- In your text editor, open the hosts file on your computer (C:\Windows\System32\Drivers\etc\hosts on Windows or /etc/hosts on MacOS/Linux) and add this line to the end: 127.0.0.1 ticketing.dev (if you are using minikube, run the command `minikube ip` and replace 127.0.0.1 with whatever is the result of that command).
 You may need to do this as an administrator.
 This will force your operating system to connect to itself, your local machine, every time you try to browse to ticketing.dev.

 _You will need to be signed in to your Docker account and be running Docker and Kubernetes.
 In case you plan to make changes to the code, install Skaffold on your system for a better dev experience_

 - Clone this repository to the directory of your choice: `git clone https://github.com/olliebrownlow/ticketing.git`
 - cd into the directory: `cd ticketing`
+- Run `npm install`
 - Change any occurences in the yaml files of my personal Docker hub username to your own
+- ( If using minikube, run `minkube start`)
 - Run Skaffold to start the Kubernetes cluster and deploy the app: `skaffold dev` (try `skaffold dev --trigger polling` if you find that Skaffold is not automatically redeploying after any code changes.)
 - Navigate to https://ticketing.dev/api/users/currentuser in a browser of your choice and you should be able to use the app.
 Note that if you experience a security warning, try again in a **Chrome** browser, click anywhere on the page and bypass the warning by typing "thisisunsafe".
+(Further note if using minikube: if you are getting a "This site can’t be reached ticketing.dev refused to connect" message, in a separate console run `minikube addons enable ingress`

 ## Structure